farm-ng/amiga-dev-kit/website/docs/dashboard/debugging.md

 Breaking Down the Error Message:

+- 13: represents the hexadecimal 0x13.
-- 1000: This is the EMCY code indicating a specific error or emergency condition.
+- 1000: This is the EMCY code meant for specific emergency messages.
+We are not currently using it.
 - r 21: This is the error registry or status code.
 - f 00 and 0020: These are the Faults error code in hexadecimal.
 - w 0022: This is a Warnings code in hexadecimal.

+Let's convert the error message (13) to Binary and match against Error Codes:
+- In hexadecimal, 1 = 0001 and 3 = 0011, therefore 0x13 = 0001 0011 in binary.
+- Decoding which bits are set (value = 1) we have, from right to left, `2**0`, `2**1`, and `2**4`.
+- Matching with Motor Error Description, we have:
+  - `2**0`: NOT_OPERATIONAL_HEARTBEAT
+  - `2**1`: FAULT_MOTOR_STATE
+  - `2**4`: EMCY_MESSAGE

+Now let's convert the Error registry the same way:
+- In hexadecimal, 2 = 0010 and 1 = 0001, therefore 0x21 = 0010 0001 in binary.
+- Decoding which bits are set (value = 1) we have, from right to left, `2**0`, `2**5`.
+- Matching with Motor Error Description, we have:
+  - `2**0`: GENERIC_ERROR
+  - `2**5`: DEV_PROFILE_SPECIFIC

-Let's convert 00.0020 from hexadecimal to binary and match it against the Faults1 Bits guide.
+Let's convert 00.0020 from hexadecimal to binary and match it against the Faults2 and Faults1 Bits guide:

+- Faults2 is 00, which indicate no bits are set.
 - Hexadecimal 0020 converts to binary 0000 0000 0010 0000.
 - The bit set is in position 5, counting from 0 (sixth bit).
 - Referring to the Faults1 guide, position 5 corresponds to MOTOR_HALL_SENSOR_FAULT.

-Interpreting Warnings (0022):
+Finally, Interpreting Warnings (0022):

 - Hexadecimal 0022 converts to binary 0000 0000 0010 0010.
 - The bits set are in positions 1 and 5, counting from 0 (second and sixth bits).
 - Referring to the Warnings Bits list:
   - Bit position 1 corresponds to HALL_SENSOR.
   - Bit position 5 corresponds to HALL_ILLEGAL_SECTOR.

+Note that hardware errors usually trigger multiple error flags, so you will need to interpret the message as a whole.
+In our example, therefore, we can see that motor C have a faulty HALL sensor (what actually counts its RPM).
+In this specific situation we recommend you contact us to replace the motor.

 The guide should help in quickly identifying and understanding specific errors based on their categories and bit positions.